 Brimonidine belongs to a class of medications called alpha-2 adrenergic receptor agonists.
-It can decrease formation of aqueous humor in eyes and increase its excretion in order to lower intraocular pressure.
+It can decrease the formation of aqueous humour in the eyes and increase its excretion in order to lower intraocular pressure.
 Therefore, Brimonidine eye drops are indicated for the 2nd line treatment of glaucoma and ocular hypertension.

 On the other hand, Brimonidine gel can narrow blood vessels when applied topically to treat a skin condition called rosacea.

 Brimonidine can be administered topically as gel, or applied to eyes.

 For glaucoma and ocular hypertension (0.15%, 0.2% eye drops):

 Instill 1 drop in affected eye(s) 3 times a day.

 Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye.
 Hold the dropper close to your eye with the other hand, and drop 1 drop into your eyes between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.

 Apply a pea-size amount once daily as a thin layer across the entire face covering the central forehead, each cheek, nose, and chin, avoiding the eyes and lips.
 Wash hands immediately after applying.